DivvSaxena/Oldagram/README.md

 - **Hover-tastic Effects**: Watch icons come to life with delightful hover effects.
 It's a throwback to the past with a modern twist!

 - **Spread the Love with Double Tap**: Just like your favorite social media app, Oldagram lets you increase likes by double-clicking.
-It's the virtual version of a high-five!
+It's the virtual version of a high-five! and design inspiration from scrimba

 ## Getting Started